M Idioms

 make (someone) sick

-- disgust someone
+- to disgust someone

 The attitude of the woman next door makes me sick.